Padella Shoreditch | The Beloved Pasta Bar’s Second Outpost

 Join the queue.

 And rejoice, because Borough Market’s starchy Shangri-La of fresh pasta (a real contender for the freshest pasta in London) has opened a second restaurant in Shoreditch.
-And once again, there are no bookings, which means that we can all thoroughly spoil ourselves with a few light rounds of Britain’s national sport: queuing.
+And while this time they are taking a few bookings each day, it’s another opportunity to thoroughly spoil ourselves with a few light rounds of Britain’s national sport: queuing.

-You’ll find the venue itself over in the spaceship-like Workspace building hidden on a side road off Great Eastern Street.
-You’re still able to see chefs feverishly (not literally, calm down) making fresh pasta in the window each morning.
-And you’ll be extremely glad to see that it’s slightly bigger than the original space, with higher ceilings, and a lot more light.
+You’ll find Padella Shoreditch in a spaceship-like building hidden on a side road off Great Eastern Street.
+You’re still able to see chefs diligently hand rolling fresh pasta in the window each morning.
+And you’ll be extremely glad to see that it’s slightly bigger than the original Padella in London Bridge, with higher ceilings, and a lot more light.

-Being on the corner of a curved building, it’s all one big ‘C’ shape, with a bar at each tip: one for pasta, one for cocktails.
+Being on the corner of a curved building, Padella Shoreditch all one big ‘C’ shape, with a bar at each tip: one for pasta, one for cocktails.
 The design is all exactly as pretty as you might imagine, with lashings of red mottled marble, polished concrete, and richly coloured wood varnished to a glimmering shine, designed to evoke those glamorous Riva boats that scoot up and down the Italian waterways.

 As for the food?
-Well, they say if it ain’t broke don’t fix it, and the menu at Padella certainly ain’t broke.
-So they’ve only elected to throw on a little bonus in the form of mussel fritti with aioli (but you can expect other frittis later in the year).
-You’ll still be able to get the near-legendary cacio e pepe; the fat pappardelle with 8hr Dexter beef shin ragu; the ribbony taglierini with crab, chilli & lemon; and a lot more.
-And prices start at just £4, for gnocchi with nutmeg butter.
+Well, they say if it ain’t broke don’t fix it, and the Padella menu certainly ain’t broke.
+So they’ve only elected to throw on a little bonus in the form of mussel fritti with aioli.
+You can still get the near-legendary cacio e pepe; the fat pappardelle with 8hr Dexter beef shin ragu; the ribbony taglierini with crab, chilli & lemon; and a lot more.
+And prices still start at under a tenner.